diaaeldinmahmoud/medical-chatbot/README.md

-# 🩺 Arabic Medical Chatbot
+# 🩺 Arabic Dermatology Chatbot

-An open-source AI chatbot that conducts smart, multi-turn medical interviews with Arabic-speaking patients.
-It uses prompt engineering and transformer models to ask relevant questions, analyze answers, and decide when the conversation has collected enough information.
+An open-source, AI-powered Arabic chatbot for dermatology that simulates intelligent medical interviews with patients.
+It understands symptoms, asks relevant follow-up questions, and knows when to end the conversation — all in natural Arabic.

-🎓 **This project was developed as my graduation project.**
+🎓 This project was developed as my graduation project in the field of AI and medical NLP.

 ## 🚀 Features